How does Germany's bottle deposit scheme work? | DW | 17.11.2021

 Coca-Cola's use of reusable bottles slipped from 56% to 42% in 2015, according to figures from the DUH.
 The company joins PepsiCo as one of the world's biggest plastic polluters, found Break Free from Plastic, a coalition of NGOs working to reduce plastic waste.
 In Germany, however, many of Coca-Cola's beverages do appear in reusable plastic bottles, and some in glass.

-The Schwarz Group, to which the discounter Lidl belongs, now produces the single-use bottles for its own products itself.
+The Schwarz Group, to which the discounter Lidl belongs, now produces single-use bottles for its own products.
 According to the company, it uses recycled PET.
 Only the labels and the lid are not made of 100% recycled plastic, they say.

-And most of these bottles still need raw materials derived from fossil fuels to be produced.
-"On average, single-use PET bottles in Germany contain 26% of recycled material," Thomas Fischer said.
+Production of most of these bottles also still requires raw materials derived from fossil fuels.
+"On average, single-use PET bottles in Germany contain 26% of recycled material," Fischer said.

-In addition, reusable plastic bottles are also shredded into PET granules and their granules are reused, says Gerhard Kotschik of the UBA.
+In addition, reusable plastic bottles are also shredded into reusable PET granules, said Gerhard Kotschik of the UBA.
 This happens when a bottle has reached its refill quota, i.e. when it can no longer be reused in its original form.

 "We always recommend buying reusable beverage containers from the region," Kotschik told DW, adding that recycling only becomes the best option once a bottle has reached its refill quota.
 "Even better, however, is to avoid waste altogether."

-Unlike for single-use bottles, there is no mandatory uniform symbol for reusable bottles and inscriptions may vary to include terms like "returnable bottle," "deposit bottle," "returnable" or "reusable bottle."
+Unlike for single-use bottles, there is no mandatory uniform symbol for reusable bottles and labeling may vary to include terms like "returnable bottle," "deposit bottle," "returnable" or "reusable bottle."

-Legally retailers must mark whether bottles are single or multi-use on their store shelves.
-But for a shop or supermarket selling single-use bottles only, one sign in-store is enough.
+Retailers must mark whether bottles are single or multi-use on their store shelves, but for a shop or supermarket selling only single-use bottles, one sign in-store is enough.
 Environmental organizations such as the German NGO Nature and Biodiversity Conservation Union (NABU) criticize this as insufficient.

 Deposit systems' infrastructure, particularly for reusable bottles, makes its introduction challenging

-It is true that more consumers in Germany now recognize whether a bottle is single or multi-use.
-But 42% of people still think that all deposit bottles — including single-use bottles — are refilled, according to a recent survey.
+While most consumers in Germany now recognize whether a bottle is single or multi-use, 42% of people still think that all deposit bottles — including single-use bottles — are refilled, according to a recent survey.

 Stores that only sell single-use bottles avoid the logistic costs connected to reusables and they also benefit from the recycling and onward sale of high-grade PET.